Ninniachwen/iml_project_JML/README.md

 `python3 src/main.py -ablation`

 ### Experiment setup
-We created the following models and modified versions of them to test on different parameters (see below):
+We created the following models and modified versions of them to test with different parameters (see below):
 1. original model
-2. original compact model (*we rewrote the original code to a more compact form for testing purposes*)
+2. original compact model (*we rewrote the original code to a more compact form for ablation purposes*)
 3. reimplemented model
 4. model #3 without softmax layer
 5. model #3 with a standard normalization instead of the softmax layer